robertsamples/toolchanger-data/README.md

 classes, each shown as a block diagram of the toolhead with a dashed outline around the part that travels with the tool.

-The taxonomy and the diagrams come from a figure by **baconmilkshake**.

 ## Build and serve

 Needs Node and Python.